 Some project management and online storage options may not be optimal for setting up multiple folders with different levels of access.
 If this is the case, creating fewer folders and limiting access to the online folders to the core proposal team--such as the proposal managers, lead technical staff, and budget manager--might work.

 If you do need to limit who can access online folders, you can use email to share drafts with team members.
 While email can work for this purpose, version control can be harder to manage using email.
 Additionally, if email is used to transfer drafts, team members will need guidance on which documents are confidential and should be password protected or encrypted before being sent by email.
 Lastly, before you choose a third-party service for document storage or sharing, make sure that your employer allows the use of a third-party product.
 Many employers do not, particularly if the account is established as a personal account.

 Another option for online storage and collaboration is Microsoft SharePoint.
-SharePoint is a good option if your need to collaborate with individuals based at other organizations (you can structure the permissions so that external team members have access to either limited folders or the full project site).
-The downside is that your organization needs to have SharePoint in place, so it isn't a resource you can spontaneously decide to use.
+SharePoint is a good option if your need to collaborate with individuals based at other organizations; with Sharepoint, you can structure the permissions so external team members have access to either limited folders or the full project site.
+The downside of SharePoint is that your organization needs to have SharePoint in place and running smoothly well before the proposal work begins, so it isn't a resource you can spontaneously decide to use.
 A second issue is its usability.
 SharePoint is a powerful platform but not the most user-friendly.

 Up Next: Planning the Proposal Team

-In part two of this series covering proposal management, we'll go over forming the proposal team and creating a plan for the first proposal draft.
+In the next part of this series covering proposal management, we'll go over forming the proposal team and creating a plan for the first proposal draft.